ChildsplayOSU/bogl/Tutorials/TheGame.md

 type Board = Array(1,1) of Bool
 ```

 Now, if you're thinking ahead, you might wondering how we will be able to read something that will be a **Bool** that we can use on the board.
-Although we won't be reading anything just yet, Spiel requires us to declare what type of **Input** we will be expecting.
+Although we won't be reading anything just yet, BoGL requires us to declare what type of **Input** we will be expecting.
 In this case, we can simply say it should match what we have on our board, a Bool.
 ```
 type Input = Bool
 ```

 Now, we've been working with a few types so far, Bool, Int, and Board.
-These all are ways of allowing us to represent things in Spiel.
+These all are ways of allowing us to represent things in BoGL.
 Int for positive whole numbers, Bool for True and False, and a Board to represent what size of game board we're working with and what we can 'put' on it.

 However, we can introduce what we call *type synonyms* as well.
 These are used to help us describe things we want that can categorized, such as to describe the idea of a **Result** in a game.
-We know there is such a thing as **Winning** and **Losing**, so is there a way to express this in Spiel without using Bool, Int, or something else?
+We know there is such a thing as **Winning** and **Losing**, so is there a way to express this in BoGL without using Bool, Int, or something else?
 It turns out there is, and we can do just that like this:
 ```
 -- type synonym called Result
 -- describes the notions of winning as 'YouWin' and losing as 'YouLose'